What is Sclerotherapy?

 How does it work?

-Sclerotherapy is a medical procedure that involves an injection of a solution (generally a salt solution) directly into the vein.
-The solution irritates the lining of the blood vessels and causes them to collapse and stick together, and also causes the blood to clot.
-Over time, the blood vessels turn into scar tissue that fade from being seen on the outside of the skin.
-Sclerotherapy has been proven to work and has been used effectively since the 1930’s.
+Sclerotherapy is a type of Varicose Veins Treatment or Spider Vein Treatment.
+It is a medical procedure that involves an injection of a solution (generally a salt solution) directly into the vein.
+The solution irritates the lining of the blood vessels and causes them to collapse and stick together and causes the blood to clot.
+Over time, the blood vessels turn into scar tissue and fades from being seen on the outside of the skin.

 Who is a candidate for Sclerotherapy?